 Coming from the perspective of a Windows user, Linux may seem entirely alien under the surface.
 Windows favors a batteries-included, gui driven workflow where programs tend to be all inclusive.
 Linux favors a command line driven workflow, where only the basics are available, and programs are small and meant to be chained together.
 The Kernel This disparate approach is due to many differences, but there are two main ones at play.

 So my office lamp is in an awkward location behind a sofa.
 Instead of re-arranging my office furniture like a sensible person, I decided instead to just install one of those cute $20 tp-link plug that let you toggle stuff via a smart app.
 Of course, it turns out that the smart app takes an eon to load and I only have my phone on me about half the time.

-Removed the byline (all posts are by me) Fixed the trailing dash after date Fixed short blog post content not being displayed on post lists Other little tweaky things More important, the old blog required some git commands to submit new blog posts.
+Hello again world!
+Blog 2.0 is launched.
+This was a move from Jekyll to Hugo using a tweaked hello friend theme.
+Specifically I: Removed the byline (all posts are by me) Fixed the trailing dash after date Fixed short blog post content not being displayed on post lists Other little tweaky things More important, the old blog required some git commands to submit new blog posts.
 That was fine when I was at my laptop, but no good if I wanted to compose from my phone (at least, not easily).

+I’m going to give a theory on why people tend to be afraid of failure, back it up with some anecdotal evidence and then give a recommendation on how you should react to failure in general.
 Why we fear failure When you’re in school and you go to take a test or do homework, the general understanding is that you either pass or fail.
 It’s a binary choice that once made, is mostly irreversible.